Signs of a Mentally Abusive Relationship

 4. Set boundaries with your abuser

-When they start in with the behavior, tell them that it is no longer ok to call you names, criticize your friends and family, or denigrate everything you do.
+When they start with the behavior, tell them that it is no longer ok to call you names, criticize your friends and family, or denigrate everything you do.

 It may not change their pattern, but you will feel like you have regained some of your personal power in using your voice to state your needs.